isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The less time is spent with a `mutex` taken, the less chance that another `thread` has to wait, and `thread` suspection and resumption are expensive.
+The less time is spent with a `mutex` taken, the less chance that another `thread` has to wait, and `thread` suspension and resumption are expensive.

 ##### Example